cofacts/media-manager/README.md

 ### Media entry on GCS

 Even though you can browse the file in your bucket directly on GCS, you don't have to traverse the bucket by yourself.
-Instead, you should access the files and their variants by their corresponding *media entriy*.
+Instead, you should access the files and their variants by their corresponding *media entry*.

 Each uploaded file maps to a [media entry](https://cofacts.github.io/media-manager/interfaces/MediaEntry.html) on Media Manager.
 On Google Cloud Storage, it maps to a directory that hosts different [variant files](#variants-and-transformers).

-By default there is only one variant, `original`, representing the originally uploaded file; all bytes are stored as-is without any pre-processing.
+By default, there is only one variant, `original`, representing the originally uploaded file; all bytes are stored as-is without any pre-processing.

 Each media entry has a unique identifier (media entry ID).
-For images they are like: `image.vDph4g.__-AD6SDgAebG8cbwifBB-Dj0yPjo8ETgAOAA4P_8_8`.
-For other files it look may look like `file.Dmqp3Bl7QD7dodKFpPLZss1ez1ef8CHg3oy9M7qndAU`.
+For images, they are like: `image.vDph4g.__-AD6SDgAebG8cbwifBB-Dj0yPjo8ETgAOAA4P_8_8`.
+For other files it may look like `file.Dmqp3Bl7QD7dodKFpPLZss1ez1ef8CHg3oy9M7qndAU`.
 The media entry ID is always URL-safe.

 Media manager also provides methods like `mediaManager.get()` so that you can get a media entry by its ID.
 Through the media entry, you can either get its public URL on GCS, or directly get a [GCS file object](https://googleapis.dev/nodejs/storage/latest/File.html) if you want further control.